-Compensable Work-Related Injury or Illness Leave
+ARTICLE 16 Work-Related Injury or Illness

 An employee who sustains a work-related illness or injury that is compensable under the state workers' compensation law may select time-loss compensation exclusively or leave payments in addition to time-loss compensation.
-Employees who take sick leave, vacation leave, suspended operations leave, or compensatory time during a period in which they receive time-loss compensation will receive full sick leave, vacation leave, suspended operations leave, or compensatory time pay in addition to any time-loss payments.
+Employees who take sick leave, vacation leave, or compensatory time during a period in which they receive time-loss compensation will receive full sick leave, vacation leave or compensatory time pay in addition to any time-loss payments.
 Notwithstanding Section 19.1, of Article 19, Leave Without Pay, the Employer may separate an employee in accordance with Article 34, Reasonable Accommodation and Disability Separation.

-ARTICLE 17 SUSPENDED OPERATIONS
+ARTICLE 17 Suspended Operations